karthij15/Interview/README.md

 6. Explain about Apache Solr.
 7. Explain about Apache Kafka.
 8. How google search works, How the data was stored and which data structures was used.
-9. Difference between REST and Kafka, Which one do we have to prefer on what scenario ?
+9. Difference between REST and Kafka, Which one do we have to prefer on what scenario?
+10. Explain about GC? which algorithm used in it.

+## Third Round: Online f to f
+1. what is docker? how you deploy your application in the machine.
+2. what is kubernetes? how it differs from docker?
+3. Difference between RabbitMQ and Kafka
+4. What is API Gateway?
+5. What is Service Registry and Service Discovery in Microservices.
+6. Explain circuit breaker
+7. How two microservices communicate to each other?
+8. SQL Query to get list of credited and debited details having amount greater than 500 group by userid incoming                         outgoing
+    - user id                    - user id
+    - amount                     - amount
+    - date                       - date

+    total incoming
+    total outcoming
+    for each day
+    amount > 500